**Alt Text:** A man wearing an apron stands behind a bar counter, smiling at a tablet.

 Pricing Ideabout Bar Owners

-1. Dynamic Pricing: Adjust drink prices drawd from demand, such as higher prices during peak hours and discounts during slower periods.
+1. Changing Pricing: Adjust drink prices drawd from demand, such as higher prices during peak hours and discounts during slower periods.

 2. Loyalty Programs: Offer discounts or free drinks to repeat customers to encourage loyalty.